ajtomato/Go.Documentation/README.md

 Deferred function calls are pushed onto a stack.
 When a function returns, its deferred calls are executed in last-in-first-out order.

+#### Pointers

+A pointer holds the memory address of a value.

+The type *T is a pointer to a T value.
+Its zero value is nil.

+    var p *int
+    i := 42
+    p = &i
+    fmt.Println(*p) // read i through the pointer p
+    *p = 21         // set i through the pointer p

 ### How to write Go codes

 #### Introduction